DanielJerrehian/google_analytics_data_json/README.md

 # Introduction
-This project is used to fetch data from the Google Analytics GA4 API and write it to a database on AWS on a daily basis using AWS Lambda functions.
+This project is used to fetch data from the Google Analytics GA4 API using an AWS Lambda function.

 # Getting Started
 To begin, create a virtual environment at the project directory level and install the needed dependencies, listed in the `requirements.txt` file at the same directory level.
 Next,